inyokaproject/inyoka-legacy/docs/source/developers_fable.rst

 JavaScript
 ----------

-JavaScript code is intended with 2 spaces and *only two spaces*.
+JavaScript code is indented with 2 spaces and *only two spaces*.

 HTML
 ----